Using Cardiac Troponin in the Diagnosis and Management of Patients With Putatively Stable Ischemic Heart Disease

 - Jaffe AS, Apple FS.
 High-sensitivity cardiac troponin assays: isn't it time for equality?
 Clin Chem 2014;60:7-9.

-Clinical Topics: Acute Coronary Syndromes, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, ACS and Cardiac Biomarkers, Novel Agents, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Nuclear Imaging, Hypertension, Smoking, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Novel Agents, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Nuclear Imaging, Hypertension, Smoking, Chronic Angina

 Keywords: Angina, Stable, Acute Coronary Syndrome, Angina Pectoris, Angioplasty, Angiotensin-Converting Enzyme Inhibitors, Apoptosis, Biological Markers, Comorbidity, Confidence Intervals, Coronary Artery Disease, Coronary Sinus, Depression, Diabetes Mellitus, Type 2, Dobutamine, Heart Failure, Hypertension, Muscular Diseases, Myocardial Infarction, Myocardial Ischemia, Myocardium, Myocytes, Cardiac, Natriuretic Peptide, Brain, Obesity, Perfusion Imaging, Peripheral Vascular Diseases, Protein Isoforms, ROC Curve, Renal Insufficiency, Risk Factors, Sarcomeres, Smoking, Stroke, Tomography, Troponin I, Troponin T, Vitamin E